Vkeerthu/jwebpage/README.md

 ## Usage

-To use this webpage, simply copy an HTML code into your textHTML file in your web browser to view the webpage.
+To use this webpage, simply copy an HTML code into your textHTML fi

-## CSS Styles

 The webpage uses a CSS stylesheet named `styles.css`.
 To use the stylesheet, link it to the HTML file in the head section: